Planets in astrology: Planetary symbolism

 This table shows the astrological planets (as distinct from the astronomical) and the Greek and Roman deities associated with them.
 In most cases, the English name for planets derives from the name of a Roman god or goddess.
 Also of interest is the conflation of the Roman god with a similar Greek god.
 In some cases, it is the same deity with two different names.

 Daily motion

 History

 Treatises on the Ptolemaic planets and their influence on people born "under their reign" appear in block book form, so-called "planet books" or Planetenbücher.
 This genre is attested in numerous manuscripts beginning in the mid 15th century in the Alemannic German area; it remained popular throughout the German Renaissance, exerting great iconographical influence far into the 17th century.

-These books usually list a male and a female Titan with each planet, Cronus and Rhea with Saturn, Eurymedon and Themis with Jupiter, probably Crius and Dione with Mars, Hyperion and Theia with Sun, Atlas and Phoebe with Moon, Coeus and Metis with Mercury, and Oceanus and Tethys with Venus.
+These books usually list a male and a female Titan with each planet: Cronus and Rhea with Saturn, Eurymedon and Themis with Jupiter, probably Crius and Dione with Mars, Hyperion and Theia with the Sun, Atlas and Phoebe with the Moon, Coeus and Metis with Mercury, and Oceanus and Tethys with Venus.
 These planetary correspondences are linked to the ancient Greek myth of Eurynome as noted by Robert Graves.

 The qualities inherited from the planets by their children are as follows: